-- Overhead water storage tank with adequate capacity is provided to ensure 24 hr. supply. - Fire water tank with sufficient capacity of 100 KL will be provided with fire pump - Fire hydrant system will be provided. - Sprinkler system will be provided at raw material storage area and tank farm area. - Fire extinguisher will be provided at production plant as per the requirement.
-Contact numbers of nearest fire agency will be provided. - Nearest fire station is Kalol.
-Time required to reach the project site is 15 minutes. - Unit will appoint qualified and trained fire personnel having qualification like B.Sc or Diploma in Fire and Safety. - Flame proof equipments and fittings will be provided for handling of hazardous chemicals. - Tanks and all pump motors shall be earthed. - Road tanker earthing lines shall provide near the unloading pumps. - Independent dykes will provide for hazardous chemicals storage to contain leakages.
-Floors of the dyke area shall of impervious finish. - Housekeeping of the plant shall as per prescribed norms.
-Floors, platforms, staircases, passages will be kept free of any obstruction. - All hazardous operations shall explain to the workers.
-They will periodically trained on the hazardous processes. - Dedicated supply of firewater shall available in the plant. - Only authorized persons shall be allowed inside the plant.
+- Overhead water storage tank with adequate capacity is provided to ensure 24 hr. supply. - Fire water tank with sufficient capacity of 100 KL (02 Nos.) will be provided with fire pump (02 Nos.) - Fire hydrant system will be provided. - Sprinkler system will be provided at raw material storage area and tank farm area. - Fire extinguisher will be provided at production plant as per the requirement.
+Contact numbers of nearest fire agency will be provided. - Unit will appoint qualified and trained fire personnel having qualification like B.Sc or Diploma in Fire and Safety.